HOW TO USE THIS PIECE

 (Click the title to view and hear online)

-Fauré was born in France in 1845.
-Under the tutelage of Camille Saint-Saëns he was groomed to be an organist and was first appointed as chief organist at the Church of Saint-Sauveur, at Rennet in Brittany.
-In 1888 Requiem, Op.
+In 1888 his Requiem, Op.
 48 was performed for the first time.
-It has been described as "a lullaby of death" because it lacks a sufficient amount of dramatic content.
+It has been described as "a lullaby of death" because Fauré tempers the amount of dramatic content.
 However, the Introit and Kyrie are exceptions to this description because the primary characteristics are the use of varying dynamics and constant crescendo and decrescendo.
-This work is a great festival or contest piece but it requires a large group for it to be effective.
-It opens with the Introit and Kyrie which have become the most performed portion of the Mass.
+This masterwork is a great festival or contest piece.
+The opening Introit and Kyrie are the most performed portion of this Requiem Mass.

-Music by Gabriel Fauré
+Music by Gabriel Fauré (1845-1924)

 Arranged by Hampton Kicklighter